zhou0366/Crowdfunding_ETL/README.md

 ## Step 1.
 DataFrame creation

+For loading and transforming the data in the starting files, option 1 for using Python dictionaries was used.
+DataFrames with columns and datatypes were created as instructed in the provided Jupyter notebook starter code.
+The resulting four DataFrames for campaign, category, subcategory, and contacts are saved as CSV files.

 ### Outputs

-The four CSV files generated in the jupyter notebooks are saved into the "Resources" folder.
+The four CSV files "campaign.csv", "category.csv", "subcategory.csv", and "contacts.csv" generated in the Jupyter notebooks are saved into the "Resources" folder.

 ## Step 2.
 Crowdfunding Database